Future Global Leadership Program

 A : Tohoku University actively supports FGL students by providing scholarships and dormitory housing to those with exceptional academic abilities.

-Enrollees will be selected for the President Fellowship, which awards a scholarship that covers examination, entrance, and tuition fees.
+2) Self-financed international students, other than recipients of the Japanese Government Scholarship described in 1), will be awarded the President Fellowship, which provides a scholarship that covers examination, entrance, and tuition fees.

 Please note that this scholarship does not include a living stipend.
 Living expenses for 1st-year students in Sendai are about JPY 70,000-80,000 per month.